 Of the firms studied 22% made special efforts for minorities.
 This was true especially of recruitment and selection of personnel (5%), information on the enterprise (8%) and initial, further and vocational training (13%).
 In most cases, though, such efforts are restricted merely to provisions for specific religious holidays and holiday wishes.
 Employment measures specifically tailored to ethnic minorities were found in just 1% of the firms.
 15% of those participating in general employment programmes come from ethnic minorities.
-There has been a slight decline in specific measures for ethnic minorities since 1992, a fact which is put down to the 1993 recesin construction and 7% in banking and insurance.
+There has been a slight decline in specific measures for ethnic minorities since 1992, a fact which is put down to the 1993 recession.